7 Types of Outdoor Advertising That Work | Leads Dubai

 Digital OOH uses LED screens to display rotating advertisements with motion, video, and real-time content updates.
 DOOH enables programmatic buying, dayparting (showing different ads at different times), and integration with mobile retargeting.
 While more expensive than static formats, digital screens offer unmatched creative flexibility and measurability.

-3. Transit Advertising
+3. Transit advertising

 Transit advertising places ads on and inside buses, taxis, metro trains, and at transit stations.
 This format excels at reaching urban commuters with high-frequency exposure along fixed routes.
 Bus wraps and taxi toppers create mobile billboards that cover different neighborhoods throughout the day, extending campaign reach beyond fixed locations.

-4. Street Furniture
+4. Street furniture

 Street furniture advertising includes bus shelters, benches, kiosks, phone booths, and urban panels.
 These eye-level placements offer close proximity to pedestrians and transit riders.
 Street furniture is particularly effective for local businesses as ads can be targeted to specific neighborhoods and high-foot-traffic zones like shopping districts and business centers.

-5. Posters and Junior Posters
+5. Posters and junior posters

 Posters are a smaller and more affordable billboard format, typically measuring 12 by 25 feet.
 Junior posters (also called 8-sheets) are even smaller at approximately 6 by 12 feet.
 Both formats are placed in urban areas close to retail locations and residential neighborhoods, making them ideal for local targeting and supporting larger billboard campaigns with additional touchpoints.

-6. Wallscapes and Building Wraps
+6. Wallscapes and building wraps

 Wallscapes and building wraps transform entire building facades into massive advertising canvases.
 These high-impact formats are among the largest OOH options available and create significant visual presence in urban environments.
 They are particularly popular for product launches, entertainment releases, and fashion campaigns where spectacle and visual dominance are key objectives.

 Place-based media targets specific audiences in specific venues such as shopping malls, gyms, restaurants, airports, stadiums, and movie theaters.
-This format allows brands to reach consumers in context—for example, fitness brands in gyms or food brands in restaurant environments.
+This format allows brands to reach consumers in context, for example, fitness brands in gyms or food brands in restaurant environments.
 Place-based screens and displays offer precise audience targeting that complements broader OOH formats.

-Choosing the Right Format
+Choosing the right format

 The most effective outdoor advertising campaigns combine multiple formats for layered reach and frequency.
 Billboards and DOOH provide broad awareness, transit and street furniture add frequency in urban areas, and place-based media targets specific audience segments.
 Budget, campaign goals, and target audience behavior should guide format selection.